 – if overweight and not getting much exercise find gentle ways to increase your daily activity as exercise reduces stress as well as helping with weight control

 – stress affects your hormones in so many ways and unfortunately flushes and sweats make you anxious, and that increases your stress levels, so again do what you can to minimise any other stress factors

 – if you’re experiencing excessive sweating − to the point where you regularly soak your bed sheets or have sweat patches on your clothes – it is advisable to speak to your doctor to see how they might help and to eliminate non hormonal causes

-More severe sweats do usually respond better to 20-1, a combination cream of both oestrogen and progesterone which is a bioidentical HRT replacement to help with menopause symptoms.
+More severe sweats do usually respond better to 20-1, a combination cream of both oestrogen and progesterone which is an effective bioidentical HRT replacement to help with menopause symptoms.